-Maui is loaded with amazing culture & stunning beauty, you just need to get away from all the tourist areas which is pretty easy to do if you have a car and some guidance.
+Maui is loaded with amazing culture & stunning beauty.
+You just need to get away from all the touristy areas which is pretty easy to do if you have a car and some guidance.

 We love Maui because there is a ton to do on the resorts, within nature, and all over the island.
 It’s really a choose your own adventure destination.

 Compared to the other islands, Maui is not as sleepy.
-It has a bustling nightlife and you can choose between a lavish experience or one that is adventure-filled.
-It’s all up to you and what you want from your Maui vacation!
+It has a bustling nightlife and you can choose between a lavish experience or one that is adventure-filled yet affordable.
+It’s all up to you and what you want from your Maui vacation.

 Per our Maui travel guide, we recommend spending at least 6 days in Maui for the best experience.
-Plan on spending a whole day or two if you decide to include the Road to Hana.
+If you decide on adding the Road to Hana to your itinerary, plan on spending a whole day or two exploring the western coast of the island.

 Ready to start planning?
-Below are our tips for having the most awesome Maui adventure.
+Below are our tips and recommendations for having the best Maui vacation.

 Maui Travel Guide